Reference Number:

-The employment rate in January 2020 was estimated at
+The employment rate in January 2020 was estimated at 94.7 percent.
+In January 2019, the employment rate was the same at 94.7 percent.

-Cordillera Administrative Region (CAR) (97.2%), Region X-Northern Mindanao (96.8%), Region XII-SOCCSKSARGEN (96.7%), Region IX-Zamboanga Peninsula (96.5%), Region VII-Central Visayas (96.5%) and MIMAROPA Region (96.4%), had highest employment rates while Region I-Ilocos Region,
+Cordillera Administrative Region (CAR) (97.2%), Region X-Northern Mindanao (96.8%), Region XII-SOCCSKSARGEN (96.7%), Region IX-Zamboanga Peninsula (96.5%), Region VII-Central Visayas (96.5%) and MIMAROPA Region (96.4%), had highest employment rates while Region I-Ilocos Region, Region IVA-CALABARZON had the lowest with 91.2 percent and 93.3 percent, respectively.
+The labor force participation rate (LFPR) or the proportion of the labor force to population 15 years old and over was 61.7 percent.
+In January 2019, it was estimated at 60.3 percent (Table 4).

 Employed persons fall into any of these categories: (1) wage and salary workers, (2) self-employed workers without any paid employee, (3) employers in own family-operated farm or business, and (4) unpaid family workers.
 Wage and salary workers are those who work for private households, private establishments, government or government-controlled corporations, and those who work with pay in own family-operated farm or business.
-In January 2020,
+In January 2020, 65.2 percent of the total employed were wage and salary workers, with those working in private establishments continue to account for the largest share.
+They made up 51.4 percent of the total employed in January 2020 and 51.9 percent in January 2019.
+Self-employed workers made up 26.2 percent of the total employed in January 2020 and 26.0 percent in January 2019.
+Unpaid family workers accounted for 6.2 percent of the total employed in January 2020 and 4.6 percent of the total employed in January 2019 (Table 1).

 Employed persons are classified as either full-time workers or part-time workers.
-Full-time workers refer to those who worked for
+Full-time workers refer to those who worked for 40 hours or more during the reference week, while those who worked for less than 40 hours were considered

 By definition, employed persons who expressed the desire to have additional hours of work in their present job, or to have additional job, or to have a new job with longer working hours are considered underemployed.
-In January 2020, the underemployment rate, which is the percentage of the underemployed to the total employed, was estimated at
+In January 2020, the underemployment rate, which is the percentage of the underemployed to the total employed, was estimated at 14.8 percent while it was 15.4 percent in January 2019 (Table 4).

-The unemployment rate in January 2020 was estimated at
+The unemployment rate in January 2020 was estimated at 5.3 percent.
+The same unemployment rate of 5.3 percent was registered in January 2019.

 Among the regions, Ilocos Region (8.8%), CALABARZON (6.7%), National Capital Region (6.2%) and Central Luzon (6.0%), have unemployment rates higher than the national figure (Table 4).